Boris Johnson ‘turning back clock’ on obesity fight with ‘sin tax’ review

 Liz Truss, a rival to Mr Hancock in the contest to become Mr Johnson’s chancellor if he wins the leadership race, has frequently hit out at state intervention in people’s ability to choose what they eat.

-She said Mr Johnson’s policy was “great” as “taxes on treats hit those on lowest incomes”.
+She celebrated the policy as “great” because “taxes on treats hit those on lowest incomes”.

 As London mayor in 2016, Mr Johnson introduced a 10p levy on all added-sugar soft drinks sold in the City Hall cafe, saying tackling obesity was “one of the biggest” health challenges.